Rheinwiesenlager: Operations and management

 To circumvent international laws that dealt with the handling of POWs, the surrendered forces were termed "Disarmed Enemy Forces" (DEF) and the term "Prisoners of war" (POW) was not applied.
+The 106th US Infantry Division became responsible for guarding the prisoners.
+For this task, the 106th was reinforced to a strength of 40,000 men.
 Due to the numbers of prisoners, the Americans transferred internal control of the camps over to the Germans.
 All administration such as doctors, cooks and work forces was undertaken by the prisoners.
-Even the armed guards were former troops from the Wehrmacht's Feldgendarmerie and Feldjägerkorps.
+Even some armed guards were former troops from the Wehrmacht's Feldgendarmerie and Feldjägerkorps.
 Known as Wehrmachtordnungstruppe (Armed Forces Order Troop), they received extra rations for preventing escapes and keeping order in the camps.
 In June 1946, these military police would be the last German soldiers to officially surrender their arms.

 Within weeks of the camps being established, some prisoner releases were started.
 First to be allowed to leave were members of the Hitlerjugend and female personnel who were deemed to have no affiliation with the Nazi Party.
 Professional groups, such as farmers, drivers and miners, soon followed because they were urgently required to assist in the reconstruction of German infrastructure.
 By the end of June 1945, the camps at Remagen, Böhl-Iggelheim and Büderich had been emptied.

 On 12 June 1945, the British forces took control of the two Rheinwiesenlager camps designated to be in the British Zone.
 On 10 July 1945, all releases were halted after SHAEF handed control of the camps over to the French.
 The deal was struck because the government of Charles de Gaulle wanted 1.75 million prisoners of war for forced labor in France.
 In total roughly 182,400 prisoners from Sinzig, Andernach, Siershahn, Bretzenheim, Dietersheim, Koblenz, Hechtzheim and Dietz were given to France.

-The British handed over those fit for work from the two camps it controlled at Büderich and Rheinberg and released the remainder.
+The British handed over those fit for work from the two camps they controlled at Büderich and Rheinberg, and released the remainder.

 By the end of September 1945 nearly all the Rheinwiesenlager camps had been closed.
 Only a camp at Bretzenheim near Bad Kreuznach remained open until 1948, serving as a transit camp for German prisoners released from France.